A journey through the living messages of Christ

 The city of purple and compromise

-Thyatira was a prosperous commercial center, famous in antiquity for the production of purple dye — the royal dye extracted from plants and shellfish.
-Its connection to the New Testament is direct and personal: Lydia, a dealer in purple cloth from Thyatira, whom Paul met in Philippi, became the first European convert to Christianity (Acts 16:14).
-Her baptism marks the beginning of the Gospel's expansion onto the European continent.
+Thyatira was a prosperous commercial center, famous in antiquity for the production of purple dye — the royal dye extracted from plants and crustaceans.
+Its connection to the New Testament is direct and personal: Lydia, a dealer in purple cloth from Thyatira, met by Paul in Philippi, became the first European convert to Christianity (Acts 16:14).
+Her baptism marks the beginning of the Gospel's expansion on the European continent.

-The city was organized into powerful trade guilds, and membership in these guilds required participation in pagan banquets and associated rituals — a constant pressure toward compromise for the Christians of Thyatira.
+The city was organized into powerful trade guilds, and membership in these guilds required participation in pagan banquets and associated rituals — a constant pressure toward compromise for Christians in Thyatira.

 A journey that transforms

-The 7 Churches are not merely archaeological sites — they are mirrors.
-Each message from Christ is addressed not only to a first-century community, but to every believer in every age.
-This journey invites you to respond personally to Christ's message — not in a conference hall, but right on the ruins of the cities to which it was originally addressed.
+The 7 Churches are not just archaeological sites — they are mirrors.
+Each message of Christ is addressed not only to a first-century community, but to every believer in every age.
+This journey invites you to respond personally to Christ's message — not in a conference hall, but right on the ruins of the cities to which it was addressed.

 Sardis